yzchen-phy/clifford-sampling/README.md

   - 4 - gate-dependent single-qubit depolarizing
   - c - composite noise
 - "expChoi" stands for using the experimentally measured Choi matrices for the two-qubit gates
+- "ChiCPTP" stands for using the experimentally measured CPTP Chi matrices for the two-qubit gates
 - "Q" stands for the number of qubits in the circuit
 - "G" stands for the number of two-qubit gates in the circuit
 - "q" stands for the label for the qubit on which obtaining 0 state is the observable